The Morning After Pill in Malta

 Cost and Types of Morning After Pill

-Prices for emergency contraception in Malta vary from EUR 19 to EUR 25 per pill in most cases.
+Prices for emergency contraception in Malta vary from EUR 15 to EUR 40 per pill in most cases, with EllaOne being more expensive than the other morning after pills.

-EllaOne contains the ingredient uripristal acetate.
-It works by stopping ovulation by modifying the action of the natural hormone progesterone.
+EllaOne contains the ingredient ulipristal acetate.
+It prevents pregnancy by modifying the action of the natural hormone progesterone.
 It should be taken as soon as possible after sex, although it can still work up to five days (120 hours) after sex.
 No dose adjustment is necessary for women in the overweight or obese BMI range.
 Women with severe asthma or severe liver disease should seek medical advice before taking EllaOne.

 Know your rights